- Sarah Philp, Director of Programmes, Art Fund

-The new museum action plan has set out specific criteria for museums and galleries to improve, building on the Mendoza review published last year.
+Building upon recommendations made by the Mendoza review in 2017, the new Museum Action Plan has set out specific criteria for museums and galleries to improve.
 In order for museums and galleries to flourish successfully, there is a need to collaborate more effectively with governments and funding bodies, diversify audiences and the workforce and to successfully utilise digital platforms.

-Attend this Westminster Briefing for an overview of the governments new plan and to assess the most effective way to move forward in response.
+Attend this Westminster Briefing for an overview of the governments action plan and to assess the most effective way for your institution to move forward in response.
 Explore dynamic forms of good practice when curating attractive and widely-engaging museums and galleries.

 Key issues to be adressed: